cameronshunter/chocolate-chip-cookies/README.md

 ## About

 This recipe from [Baker Bettie's chocolate chip cookie recipe](http://bakerbettie.com/easy-chocolate-chip-cookies/).
-The recipe makes a **12-18** cookies.
+The recipe makes a **12-18** :cookie:.

 ![](assets/images/IMG_3998_square.jpg)